cakephp/docs/en/core-libraries/caching.rst

 .. php:staticmethod:: add($key, $value, $config = 'default')

-    Add data to the cache if none exist already.
-Will write data to the cache only if the key does not exist.
+    Add data to the cache, but only if the key does not exist already.
     In the case that data did exist, this method will return false.
     Where possible data is checked & set atomically.

     .. versionadded:: 2.8
         add method was added in 2.8.0.